UltCombo/gulp-buster/README.md

 - `options` (object|string, optional): the configuration options object.
 Passing `options` as a string is treated as `{ fileName: options }`.

-- `options.fileName` (string): the output filename.
+- `options.fileName` (string, optional): the output filename.
 Defaults to `'busters.json'`.

-- `options.algo` (string|function): the hashing algorithm to be used.
+- `options.algo` (string|function, optional): the hashing algorithm to be used.
 As a string, it accepts the same algorithms as [`crypto.createHash`](http://nodejs.org/api/crypto.html#crypto_crypto_createhash_algorithm).
 As a function, it takes a [vinyl file](https://github.com/wearefractal/vinyl) as the first argument and must return a string.
 Defaults to `'md5'`.

-- `options.length` (number): the maximum length of the hash.
+- `options.length` (number, optional): the maximum length of the hash.
 Specifying a positive `length` will return the given number of leading characters of the hash, and a negative `length` will return the given number of trailing characters.
 Defaults to `0`, which means no limit (actual length will then depend on the hashing algorithm used).
 Specifying a length larger than the hash will have no effect.

-- `options.transform` (function): allows mutating the hashes object, or even creating a completely new data structure, before passing it to the `formatter`.
+- `options.transform` (function, optional): allows mutating the hashes object, or even creating a completely new data structure, before passing it to the `formatter`.
 It takes a copy of the hashes object (a plain object in the `filePath: hash` format) as the first argument and must return a value compatible with the `formatter` option.
 Defaults to passing through the hashes object.

-- `options.formatter` (function): the function responsible for serializing the hashes data structure into the string content of the output file.
+- `options.formatter` (function, optional): the function responsible for serializing the hashes data structure into the string content of the output file.
 It takes the value returned from the `transform` function as the first argument and must return a string.
 Defaults to `JSON.stringify`.

 ## Integrating with Web applications